 Researchers at an Irish university claim they have found proof that Ireland is the Lost City of Atlantis.

-Keystone University Ireland released a YouTube video last week, entitled "Atlantis Ireland," that provides thousands of pieces of evidence that allegedly prove that the famous mythological city was actually located on the Emerald Isle.
+Keystone University Ireland released a YouTube video in 2020 entitled "Atlantis Ireland" which provides thousands of pieces of evidence that allegedly prove that the famous mythological city was actually located on the Emerald Isle.

 The video claims that the neolithic tomb at Newgrange in the Boyne Valley is, in fact, the famed temple of Atlantis and one of the oldest temples on earth as a result.

 The researchers state that Atlantis Ireland was devastated by a huge tsunami triggered by a comet that hit earth over 11,000 years ago.